gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

      believes it delivered and the receiver never gets it.
 This usually will result in the need to terminate the SCTP association to restart the ULP session to avoid worse issues.
-DTLS in SCTP is robust to discarding the DTLS key after having switched to a new established DTLS connection.
+DTLS in SCTP is robust to discarding the DTLS key material after having switched to a new established DTLS connection and its key material.
 Any outstanding packets that have not been decoded yet will simply be treated as lost between the SCTP endpoints and SCTP's retransmission will retransmit any user message data that requires it.
 Also, the algorithm for when to discard a DTLS connection can be much simpler.

    * DTLS/SCTP rekeying can put restrictions on user message sizes unless the right APIs exist to the SCTP implementation to